Jonathan Wang, Ed.D.

 Program Manager/Center Director

-Jonathan Wang serves as the Director for USC Asian Pacific American Student Services (APASS).
-Originally from the Bay Area, Jonathan graduated from the University of California, San Diego with a B.S. in Management Science and a minor in Education Studies.
-Jonathan graduated with a Master’s in Education in Post-secondary Administration and Student Affairs (M.Ed.
-PASA) and a Doctor of Education (Ed.D.) from the USC Rossier School of Education.
+Dr. Jonathan Wang serves as the Center Director for USC Asian Pacific American Student Services (APASS).
+Originally from the Bay Area, Jonathan graduated with a Bachelors of Science from the University of California, San Diego.
+Jonathan graduated with a Masters in Education and a Doctorate of Education from the USC Rossier School of Education.

 Get to know Jonathan more:

 Jonathan’s Dissertation – Asian American college student well-being: Racial identity consciousness as model minorities at an elite university (USC Libraries Link): http://digitallibrary.usc.edu/cdm/singleitem/collection/p15799coll89/id/140440

 USC Daily Trojan Article (by Karan Nevatia): https://dailytrojan.com/2017/06/20/apass-director-works-build-community/